christopher-l/dotfiles/local/share/typst/packages/local/letter/0.1.0/letter.typ

 // Currently supports German only.

 #let letter(
+  // The font to be used for the letter.
+  body-font: "Libertinus Serif",
+  // The font to be used in the return-to notice.
+  sans-font: "Noto Sans",
   // The letter's sender, which is display at the top of the page.
   sender: none,
   // The letter's recipient, which is displayed close to the top.